RobotJungle/iLQGameSolver.jl/README.md

 [![codecov](https://codecov.io/gh/itsahmedkhalil/iLQGameSolver.jl/branch/main/graph/badge.svg?token=ZCZYZGCH2T)](https://codecov.io/gh/itsahmedkhalil/iLQGameSolver.jl)
 # Iterative Linear-Quadratic Game Solver for Multi-Agent Nonlinear Robotic Interactions

-This repo is inspired by [ilqgames](https://arxiv.org/abs/1909.04694), efficient iterative linear-quadratic approxmiations for nonlinear multi-player general-sum differential games.
+This repo is inspired by [ilqgames](https://arxiv.org/abs/1909.04694), an efficient iterative linear-quadratic approximations for nonlinear multi-player general-sum differential games.

 It is still a work in progress.
 An example of a three point masses navigating at an intersection can be shown in the following GIF.